abhididdigi/JSUtil2/docs.md

 ### validateJSON:

 Description: Checks if the string passed is a valid JSON.
-Returns false for all other object types(Objects/arrays)
+Returns false for all invalid JSON strings and other object types(Objects/arrays)

 Signature: